Rules & Certification Frequently Asked Questions

 All CPA certificates, which are issued by the Minnesota Board of Accountancy (BOA), have a status.
 Your certificate status is based on the type of certificate you hold.
 The two most common status types are active and inactive.
 Which status you choose determines how you can use the credential.

 Active: Holding an active certificate requires a CPA to maintain 120 hours of CPE over a rolling three-year period.
 Active CPAs are allowed to use the credential without restriction.
-Plan to renew an active certificate every three years based on the BOA’s three-year renewal cycle.
+Renew your active CPA certificate annually.

-Inactive: Those holding an inactive certificate do not have a CPE requirement, although they must still renew their certificate based on the BOA’s three-year renewal cycle.
+Inactive: Those holding an inactive certificate do not have a CPE requirement, although they must still renew their certificate annually.
 Use of the credential must be followed by ‘inactive’ as a modifier.
-Example: Jane Doe, CPA (inactive)
+Example: Jane Doe, CPA (inactive).

 Revoked: A certificate is revoked by the BOA after a CPA fails to renew for more than two years.